On 23 January 2019, Ofqual announced that programming skills for all GCSEs in Computer Science will be assessed exclusively by exam from summer 2022.

 We have created a tracking spreadsheet that you may wish to use to record this time.

-We will send your sample request via email from ‘J276samplerequest@ocr.org.uk’ at the beginning of May.
+We will send your sample request via email from ‘J276samplerequest@ocr.org.uk’ by the beginning of May.

 The size of the sample depends on the number of candidates in your cohort: